 - Red hourglass on underside of abdominal area

-- Entire body, including legs, can be more than an inch (2.5 centimeters) across
+- Entire body, including legs, is about 1 inch (2.5 centimeters) across

 Brown recluse identification

 Some clues for identifying brown recluse spiders include:

 - Golden or dark brown body with long legs